Move Electricity Connection In just Four Steps

-Our friendly team will explain your options and recommend the best utility services for your needs.
+Our friendly team will explain your options and recommend the best electricity plan available in your area.

 Save & Connect

 It’s as easy as that!
-We’ll take care of all the details to make moving house utilities a breeze.
+We’ll take care of all the details to make moving electricity connection with a breeze.

 Setting up an electricity connection for a new home isn’t as complicated as it sounds, but make sure you connect electricity on time so you don’t leave it until the last minute.
 Electricity doesn’t just switch on when you walk through the door; it needs to be set up.
 If the power is already connected, you just need to set up an account with your electricity provider.
 If not, you’ll need to request a connection, and that can take a day or two, sometimes longer if it’s the weekend or a public holiday in the way.
 If you’re moving to a brand new build, that’s another thing.
 New homes often need a meter installed before you can even think about switching on a light.
 Nobody wants to unpack boxes while holding a flashlight because they forgot to set up their connection.
 There are a few things to keep in mind to avoid delays.
 Here’s what you need to do.